cskemp/chdss2018/samplingframes/model/README.md

 Hayes, Banner, Forrester & Navarro (in preparation). *Sampling frames and inductive inference.* Manuscript in preparation

-In the `source` directory there are several scripts:

-- `category.bug` and `property.bug` are the JAGS model files that implement the Gaussian process model with censored sampling
-- `simulations.R` runs the JAGS simulations for the experiment and saves the results to the `output` directory
-- `plotsims.R` reads the results of the simulations and plots model predictions
+Code directory has scripts for running the model

-In the `output` directory there are three files & three directories:
+In the `output` directory there are two files

 - `simulations.Rdata` contains the output from simulating the GP model.
 It contains the `make` function used to construct each simulation, and `sim`, a list that includes each separate condition (14 in total) as an element.
 See below for a summary of what each of these elements contains
 - `fits_lines.pdf` is the plot showing model predictions